Originally posted on 3:18 PM on February 8, 2022

 • HFC alternatives may need to be considered for your next fire protection project

-What are the Alternatives to HFC Systems?
+What are the alternatives to HFC Systems?

 The good news is that viable alternatives are readily available in the marketplace at a competitive price right now!
 These alternatives are NOVEC-1230 and Inert Gases (IG-55, IG-541, IG-100 and IG-01).
 With the current market changes and disruptions in the supply chain lead times for some of these alternative agents could be 120 days or more and pricing is on the rise.

-What is the Phasedown Schedule?
+What is the phasedown schedule?

 It’s important to note that this is a phase down and not a complete elimination.
 The phasedown began on January 1, 2022.
 Every few years there will be a further reduction leading to an eventual baseline production of 15% in 2036.
 For complete information about the AIM Act visit the EPA’s website.